FiB3/ssjs-vsc/README.md

 On activation, SSJS Manager sets the SFMC Language Service's `sfmcLanguageServer.ssjsFileMode` setting to `sfmc` (Workspace scope).
 Because SSJS Manager's `.ssjs` files are HTML that wrap their code in `<script runat="server">...</script>`, every `.ssjs` file is treated as SFMC content — so the embedded SSJS is linted (and AMPscript/HTML handled) correctly — with no per-file content scan.

+SSJS Manager historically formatted AMPscript keywords in **UPPERCASE**, while the SFMC Language Service's formatter defaults to lowercase.
+To keep migrating users' casing, on activation SSJS Manager adds `"ampscriptKeywordCase": "upper"` to the workspace Prettier config (the SFMC Language Service supplies `prettier-plugin-sfmc` itself, so no `plugins` entry is needed).
+JSON configs are updated silently or created if missing; JS/YAML/TOML configs get a one-time hint with the line to add.
+An explicit `ampscriptKeywordCase` you already set is never changed, and if you had turned uppercase off nothing is written.

 If you also have the separate `FiB.beautyAmp` extension installed, it is independent of SSJS Manager; you may disable it to avoid a duplicate AMPscript formatter (the SFMC Language Service surfaces a coexistence prompt when both claim AMPscript formatting).

 ## Settings